-Case Study: Exploring Demand Side Response
+Case Study: Exploring Demand Side Response via the FRED Project

 The introduction of renewable energy and electric vehicles (EVs) has changed the energy landscape.
 Our existing grid infrastructure is under increasing strain, and as a result, we need look into smarter ways to manage how energy is used.
 The Flexibly Responsive Energy Demand (FRED) project aims to do just that – it will explore Demand Side Response (DSR) and its place in a future, low carbon energy system.